ishengy/linkedin-salary-tools/README.md

 job_desc_list = api.get_linkedin_job_desc(job_searches)
 salaries = api.extract_salaries(job_desc_list)
 ```

+**Dealing with a `CHALLENGE`**

+If you encounter a `CHALLENGE` after calling `linkedin_job_search()`, it's most likely due to 2FA.
+The parent repo states that rate limiting could also be a potential reason, but it looks like no jobs are returned instead of being issued a challenge.

+## How does the API work?
+Because this repo's main focus deals with salary extraction please refer to [linkedin-api's in-depth overview](https://github.com/tomquirk/linkedin-api#in-depth-overview).

+## How are the salary distributions developed?
+NYC only requires salary bands to be disclosed so we have an abundance of lower and upper bounds.
+This usually creates a short and wide bell shaped curve after extracting enough bands.
+Bootstrap resampling was implemented to develop the shape into what should be either a normal or skewed-normal distribution since averaging a few randomly sampled bounds should result in numbers that will fall in the middle and build up the peak if performed enough times.

 ## Legal
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Linkedin or any of its affiliates or subsidiaries.
 This is an independent and unofficial API.
 Use at your own risk.